cindygraffin-pro/cloud-practitionner/readme.md

 - 99,999999999% durability
 - store data in a flat non-herarchical structure

 - General Purpose:
+  - charges for data egress and per GB/month storage fee
   - Used for frequently accessed data
   - Big Data Analytics, mobile & gaming app, etc..
   - no retrieval fee